 What steps must a Rhode Island Family Court Judge use to make an equitable distribution in a Rhode Island Divorce?

-Equitable division of assets in RI is a multi step process.
-The first step is for the Judge to determine what property constitutes marital property in Rhode Island.
-After a judge determines what constitutes marital property, the Rhode Island Family Court judge must apply the factors set forth in 15-16.1.
+Equitable division of assets in RI is a multi-step process.
+The first step is for the Judge to determine is: what property constitutes marital property in Rhode Island?
+After a judge determines what constitutes marital property, the Rhode Island Family Court judge must apply the factors set forth in § 15-5-16.1.
+Assignment of property.
+15-16.1.
 The judge must lastly equitably divide the marital property.

 What are the Automatic Court orders and when do they go into effect?